Skip to content

 };

-With events an object may inform other objects, that something interesting happened, e.g. a button was clicked, a timeout reached, a list was changed, a new message arrived ...
+With events, an object can inform other objects that something interesting has occurred, such as a button being clicked, a timeout being reached, a list being changed, or a new message arriving.
 This is typically solved with the publish-subscriber-pattern -- also known as observer, event-subscriber, Listener.

 Subscriber-Publisher